Home Podcasts The Last Line of Defense

 The Last Line of Defense

-Center for Strategic and International Studies 19 episodes Latest May 21, 2026
+Center for Strategic and International Studies 19 Episodes Jul 2, 2026

 Hosted by Dr. Seth G. Jones, The Last Line of Defense breaks down and analyzes the latest national security news.
 Each episode provides practical solutions to the toughest national security questions, from war and peace around the world to the role of emerging technology in defense.
 The podcast is produced by Marla Hiller.